Schoko3001/x64_assembly_Tutorial/README.md

 The `.text` tells the computer where code is.
 This part of a program marks the beginning of a text segment.
 ### Label
 The expression `something:` is call a Label.
 A `label` always has a `:` at the end.
-The label serves as a "gateway" that can be jumped to or accessed.
+The label serves as a "gateway" that can be jumped to by the `instruction pointer` or accessed.

 ## 0. 2 - movq instruction
 ### mov